Through Hayama International School, many students have nurtured international perspectives,

 Here are some of the students.

-Q1..When did you enter Hayama International school?
+Q1.When and why did you enter Hayama International School?

-Q3.
+Q4.
 What were your paths after you graduated here?